Top 5 Best 22 WMR Ammo on the Market: The Rimfire Powerhouse

 It is NOT advisable to use varmint hunting bullets for defense.
 This type of rimfire ammo will be deadly against small game, but not so much against two-legged varmints.

-Conversely, quality JHPs like the Speer Gold Dot are designed for deeper penetration, as well as the terminal expansion which maximizes trauma to surrounding soft tissue.
+Conversely, quality JHPs like the Speer Gold Dot are designed for deep penetration and terminal expansion, which maximize trauma to surrounding soft tissue.

-What to Look for in Best 22 WMR Target Shooting or Plinking Ammo?
+What to Look for in the Best 22 WMR Target Shooting or Plinking Ammo?

 When it comes to target shooting or plinking, there is only one thing you really need to worry about: